 Here we assume that the bunch length is constant in a single dipole for point-kick model, so each magnet corresponds to a constant $k_i$.
-Concretely, the $k_1$ for the 1st dipole are $k_1 = k_0= 0.2459\frac{N_b r_e}{\gamma \sigma_{z0}^{4/3}} $ reflecting the bunch length at the chicane entrance; the $k_2$ and $k_3$ for the 2nd and 3rd dipoles reflects the bunch length when crossing the middle position of the dipoles; and the last $k_4 $ reflects the bunch length at the chicane exit.
-Actually, $k_i$ changes in every position of the dipoles, and this scenario will be considerd in the revision subsection.
+Concretely, the $k_1$ for the 1st dipole is $k_1 = k_0= 0.2459\frac{N_b r_e}{\gamma \sigma_{z0}^{4/3}} $, reflecting the bunch length at the chicane entrance; the $k_2$ and $k_3$ for the 2nd and 3rd dipoles reflect the bunch lengths when crossing the middle position of the dipoles; and the last $k_4 $ reflects the bunch length at the chicane exit.

 The value of $k_2$ for the 2nd dipole is related to $k_0$ as

 because the bunch length $\sigma_{z} \approx \sigma_{z0}(1+h R_{56}^{s_0\to s}) $ with